42 Laws You Should Know (Part 2)

 Unsurprisingly, this is where the term bike-shed effect originated.

-No doubt you’ve experienced similar behaviour in your own organisation!
+No doubt you’ve encountered similar behaviour in your organisation!